 Have you ever heard of chia jam?
+Are interested in our berry jam recipe?

 As well as being gluten free, chia seeds also contain high levels of protein, calcium, vitamin c and omega 3 fatty acids.
 If you have ever added them to your own or your child’s breakfast cereal you may have noticed you have to keep adding milk so it doesn’t end up like cement!
 The reason for this is that chia seeds are incredibly absorbent which makes them the perfect ingredient in jam.